Fact-checked

 Dosing and administration

-Use Calendula Ointment during pregnancy
+Use Calendula ointment during pregnancy

 Contraindications

-2. Presence in the anamnesis of allergic reactions.
+2. History of allergic reactions.

-Side effects Calendula Ointment
+Side effects Calendula ointment

 Overdose